ChrisDeFreitas/guitarjoe/README.md

 ## Updates

+#### 20211224:
+Pushing this out because there is an error in the FretSelect animation code that causes a lockup.
+The new animation code works but needs tuning:

+Found that motion.useAnimation and ShouldComponentUpdate() provides the control I was looking for.
+Removed a lot of code, but need to reset animation logic due to this new method.
+Getting closer to perfect!

+- Fretboard.shouldComponentUpdate: added gateKeeper, changeHandlerActive, as React calls at its own discetion
+- Fretboard.shouldComponentUpdate: wrap changeHandler code in try/catch block
+- ArrowPnl Update: updated to use motion.useAnimation control from parent; removed lots of code
+- InfoPnl Update: animations updated with motion.useAnimation control; removed lots of code
+- InfoPnl Update: the Close animation is now run when 'All Notes' selected and InfoPnl displays scale/chord info
+- InfoPnl fixed: in FretSelect mode it would sometimes lock up.
+This was due to missing logic in the old animation code.

 #### 20211222:
 Still working out the details of implementing the animations.
 Still not perfect but closer.
 In the future, I expect using a toolkit like Fluent UI will solve alot of these issues -- primarily pausing the render process to run close animations, and managing animations requires lots of code.
 Next I'll be digging deeper into Framer Motion to see about triggering animations via Motion component events and methods.